DavidAnson/markdownlint/doc/Rules.md

 Some more text here
 ```

-Note: this rule will not be triggered if there are multiple consecutive blanks
+Note: this rule will not be triggered if there are multiple consecutive blank
 lines inside code blocks.

 Note: The `maximum` parameter can be used to configure the maximum number of